-Once a month, the Monday presentations will be part of our Sacred Music in a Sacred Space series, curated by Peter Drobac, which features vocal chamber ensembles in a variety of sacred music from Eastern and Western liturgical traditions.
-The remaining presentation in the current academic term is December 14.
+Once a month, usually on the third the Monday, the chapel presents a Sacred Music in a Sacred Space series, curated by Peter Drobac, which features vocal chamber ensembles in a variety of sacred music from Eastern and Western liturgical traditions.

 The intent of this series is to present music usually sung in a liturgical or devotional context, not as part of a service, and not as a concert, but for quiet meditation, or simply to absorb and enjoy.
 There is no admission charge, no applause, and listeners are encouraged to come and go as they wish.

 The Monday noon time-slot is also available for performances by student musicians (and other musical friends of the chapel) – either soloists or chamber ensembles.
 If you are interested in being part of the chapel’s Monday music series, please contact the chaplain.